 At management level, the "Sustainability" steering committee, together with experts from the Sustainability team, are responsible for central functions.
 In project groups, they drive forward various sustainability and climate protection topics, such as strategy and reporting, carbon accounting / science-based targets and Cradle to Cradle.
 Permanent members include the Company Spokesperson and the Head of Sustainability, as well as representatives from the Technical and Marketing departments.
-The concepts developed in the project groups are approved by the Executive Management Board and accounting, SBT
+The concepts developed in the project groups are approved by the Executive Management Board and implemented in the specialist areas.